 FOR SALE TO OUT OF STATE BUYERS OR DEALERS ONLY DUE TO CALIFORNIA SMOG EMISSIONS

-West Coast Classics are proud to present this very rare and striking 1978 Aston Martin AM V8 Series 3 Coupe, the last year of production with the most desirable 4 Weber carbs and hood bulge and in superb condition throughout!
+West Coast Classics are proud to present this very rare and striking matching #'s 1978 Aston Martin AM V8 Series 3 Coupe, the last year of production with the most desirable 4 Weber carbs and hood bulge and in superb condition throughout!

 Chassis no. V8/11886/LCA